xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Summary

-I study the interplay between incentives, algorithms, and learning, with a focus on applications in communication networks,  cloud computing, and smart grid.
-I am particularly excited by problems where the interaction between mechanism design, online algorithms, and machine learning leads to rich insights into the design of real-world platforms where **online and sequential decision-making** must be performed in the presence of uncertainty and strategic user behaviors.
+I study the interplay between incentives, algorithms, and learning, with a focus on applications in networked systems.

+A large part of my current research focuses on problems at the intersection of  mechanism design, online algorithms, and machine learning.
+The goal is to design economic mechanisms and algorithms for real-world platforms that lead to **incentive-aware, online and sequential decision-making** in the presence of uncertainty and strategic user behaviors.
+Examples of current applications include cloud computing, network function virtualization, and smart grid.

 Click [here](/research) for more details of my current research projects.